Noor-Fatima25/javaScript-mini-prjects/README.md

 # javaScript-mini-prjects
-This is a repo for the mini projects I did while learning javaScript
+This is a repo for the mini projects I did while learning javaScript.